-Hopefully, most people never have much need to order a headstone.
+Hopefully, most people never have much need of ordering a headstone.
 In what is often a very stressful and difficult time; having the responsibility of creating a fitting tribute that stands the test of time can be not only a challenge, but confusing too.
 Buying a headstone is not like going to the store, picking up something and taking it home, there’s various terminology, protocols and even cemetery rules to follow which you may need to get your head around.

-Who will you buy from?
+Who will you order headstone from?

 The first and most important thing to know before buying a headstone is the company you will buy from.
 Even though tons of headstone manufacturers are out there, you need to find one that is right for you.
 One that will listen to your ideas, concerns and work with you, the way you expect throughout the process.
 It would be best if you first did your research before coming up with an informed decision of the manufacturer with guaranteed quality.
 Inquire about their products’ longevity, where they source them from, their process, and ask to see samples of their past work.